 While the frequency at which you should mow your lawn will vary from property to property, it's always recommended to maintain your grass at a regular interval.
 Too long between cuttings can cause shock to the plant and result in an unhealthy lawn or bald spots.
 At Lawn Love, we always recommend weekly or bi-weekly mowing services to maintain a lush healthy lawn your neighbors will envy!

 Whether it's via chat, email, or over the phone, our team is always available to help.

-Dusk and dawn are the best times to water your lawn (the sun will rise at 6:02 AM and set at 8:08 PM today in Olive Branch).
+There won't be any rain in Olive Branch today, which means you'll probably have to water your lawn.
+Dusk and dawn are the best times to water your lawn (the sun will rise at 7:08 AM and set at 6:20 PM today in Olive Branch).

 After changing from "Cowpens" to "Watson's Crossroads," the small resident community finally settled on the name "Olive Branch" in 1846 as the town's official name.
 This final name is certainly fitting for the city that evaded much of the nation's violence in the Civil War.
 Today, Olive Branch is a vibrant metropolis in Tennessee.
 But as its many honors show, including awards for Urban Forestry and natural beauty, this city is dedicated to protecting its scenery and idyllic landscapes, too.

 When you're ready to get your property in top shape, where do you begin?
 Aside from calling Lawn Love, your local lawn care specialists, you can get a sense for the types of vegetation that thrive in the region's climate.
 The University of Tennessee points out that most native prairie grasses in Tennessee, which transform into beautiful ornamental and decorative grasses on residential lawns, provide food and shelter for wildlife.